 Customer insights help businesses to create customer personas.
 Customer personas represent a sample of the homogeneous audience, with recognizable key traits within them, which help businesses to build a detailed picture of hypothetical customers.
 Personas allow companies to evaluate important customer information such as customer motivations, personal preferences, the preferred mode of communication, and other emotive information.
 These insights are key data that help companies to create and deliver more relevant and customized experiences.
 An ideal customer persona requires empathy mapping which takes into account what a customer thinks, hears, sees, and feels in the process of a product purchase, thus creating a truer customer perspective.
 It also might be worthwhile to create negative customer personas (the kind of people brands don’t want as customers), to avoid wasting time and resources.

 Defining the steps of a customer journey map

 The customer journey depends on various factors such as marketing strategies and sales funnel design.
 It is important to define all the different stages of your customer journey to get a proper overview of the complete journey.
 The focus of this journey is on different factors such as channels through which customers find your business, their course of navigation on your website, and their actions on each stage of the journey.
 There are 3 important stages in a journey map- awareness, consideration & decisions, and conversion & retention.
 It’s important to evaluate each stage of the journey to make a customer-focused design, product, user experience, and marketing decision.

 Listing out all key customer touchpoints

 Mapping customer journeys help businesses to identify problems and opportunities in customer management.
-As customer behaviour continues to evolve, businesses will have to adapt and re-evaluate their customer journey to sustain a seamless user experience.
-At Alkye, we help our clients to analyse and map out customer journeys that elevate customer experience and brand value of the company.
+As customer behavior continues to evolve, businesses will have to adapt and re-evaluate their customer journey to sustain a seamless user experience.
+At Alkye, we help our clients to analyze and map out a customer journey that elevates the customer experience and brand value of the company.